Ports Menu

 To exit this mode, press +++ to open the configuration menu.

-Additionally, correction may be sent to the device over USB.
+Additionally, corrections may be sent to the device over USB.
 RTCM corrections received over USB will follow the Corrections Priority table.

 Example NMEA output over USB